(I have had to edit this posting as I wrote it after consuming a bottle of wine)

 Blimey, I have just moved the old thing off the front drive into the space previously occuppied by the 2.5.
 This of course means that I can crack on and get some work done on the car.

 Last weekend I went up to see Roy Burrell who is modding the cylinder head for me, must say I am impressed by the work he has done.
 Roy was recommended to me by Karl Dandridge, Dave Pearson and Craig Gingell, so far I must say I am impressed.
 I collected the carbs and inlet manifold I had previously bought from Andrew Turner, Roy has cleaned up the tracts in the manifold and done a bit of flow work to the SU HS4s.
 Must admit I am starting to get a bit revved up over the thought of using the car.
+She will need some bodywork repairs, as follows:

 A)Front wheel arches to be repaired